Sage-Bionetworks/synapse-login-scipool/README.md

 This application will host a static list of redirect URIs including those used by itself and those used by other Service Catalog components which authenticate using Synapse as an identity provider.
 The `REDIRECT_URIS` parameter is a comma separated list of OAuth redirect URIs and the list appears as a JSON Array at the URI, `/redirect_uris.json`.

 Technically this application establishes the [sector identifier](https://openid.net/specs/openid-connect-registration-1_0.html#SectorIdentifierValidation) for all the OAuth clients in the system, ensuring they all receive the same paired pseudonymous identifier for each Synapse user.
 When registering as an OIDC client with Synapse, include `sector_identifier_uri=<this_host>/redirect_uris.json`.

+### MARKETPLACE_PRODUCT_CODE_PARAMETER
+The marketplace product parameter for the AWS Marketplace product being subscribed to.

+### MARKETPLACE_ID_TABLE_ID
+The ID of a Synapse table with columns `userId` and `marketplaceCustomerId`.
+This holds the mapping from Synapse users to AWS Marketplace subscriptions.

+### SYNAPSE_CLIENT_ACCESS_TOKEN
+This is an [access token](https://rest-docs.synapse.org/rest/POST/personalAccessToken.html) for a Synapse account that has read/write access to the table given by `MARKETPLACE_ID_TABLE_ID`.

 ## Building the app
 This is a java application which we build with standard [apache maven](https://maven.apache.org/what-is-maven.html)